Advertisement

 A map showing the boundaries of where the suspect could be in Northwest Alberta.

 Map of the area where the suspect could be.
+(Grande Prairie RCMP)

-Instructions for the Public
+Instructions for the public

 Authorities are urging the public not to approach the suspect or the vehicle under any circumstances.
 Halliday is considered armed and very dangerous.

-The RCMP has stated that no further details are available at this time, but an update is anticipated.
 Residents in the affected areas are advised to lock their doors and stay away from windows while the situation develops.

 Stay connected with local news